- Home

 If you have a fever or breathing issues

-If you experience high fever, chills, shortness of breath, wheezing, or chest pain while breathing may signal a more serious infection.
+If you experience high fever, chills or wheezing, while breathing may signal a more serious infection.
 These symptoms require prompt medical attention to prevent complications.

 If you notice unusual mucus or recurring episodes